 - Tracking method: Click the popup menu next to “Pointer moves“, then set the tracking option to “Relative to Head” to ensure the Mac cursor always moves relative to your head, no matter the direction you face.

 - Pointer speed: Click the text field next to “Pointer speed“, then enter the Mac pointer speed in percentages, or click the up/down arrow to increase/decrease pointer speed in single percentage point increments.

-- Camera: Click the menu next to “Camera”, then select an imaging device to be used for Head Pointer.
-By default, this will be the FaceTime camera built into your Mac notebook, but you can also use a web camera built into your Apple display or even a standalone external video camera connected to your computer.
+- Camera: Click “Camera Options“, then select an imaging device to be used for Head Pointer.
+By default, this will be the FaceTime camera built into your MacBook, but you can also use a web camera built into your Apple display or even a standalone external video camera connected to your computer.

 - Movement threshold: Moving faster makes the Mac cursor move faster, but you can easily change the amount of head movement required before the cursor starts moving — simply input a new threshold (0-100 percent) in the field next to “Distance to edge”.
 This will be active only when you select When Facing Screen Edges next to Pointer moves.

-6) Click OK to get back to the previous screen and start using Head Pointer immediately with your current settings or hit Cancel to abandon the changes and close the window.
+7) Click OK to get back to the previous screen and start using Head Pointer immediately with your current settings or hit Cancel to abandon the changes and close the window.

 If you’ve ever used iOS Head Tracking, you’ll love Head Pointer on Mac.
 Unfortunately, it’s currently not possible to simulate a mouse click by blinking like on iOS (on macOS, you can use another control method such as Voice Control to simulate mouse clicks).

 And that’s all you need to know about the Head Pointer feature on your Mac!